Public reserves

 Plans affecting Old System land

-New deposited plans affecting Old System land must be accompanied by either a Primary Application, Official Search Application or a completed Statement of Title Particulars to convert the land to Torrens Title.
-The usual procedures for the creation of a lot in the plan as public reserve will then apply.
+New deposited plans affecting Old System land must be accompanied by either a Primary Application, Official Search application or a completed Statement of Title Particulars to convert the land to Torrens Title.
+The procedures set out above for the creation of a lot in the plan as public reserve will then apply.

-Note The new title for the public reserve lot will issue free of a 'qualification' notification.
+NOTE: The new folio of the Register for the public reserve lot will issue free of a 'qualification' notification.

-Plans affecting land in the name of the NSW Land and Housing Corporation or Landcom
+Plans affecting land in the name of the New South Wales Land and Housing Corporation or Landcom

-Plans affecting land held in the name of the New South Wales Land and Housing Corporation (Torrens or Old System) do not on registration automatically create public reserves (or dedicate new roads as public roads) The new certificate of title will issue in the name of the corporation not the council.
+Plans affecting land held in the name of the New South Wales Land and Housing Corporation (Torrens or Old System) do not on registration automatically create public reserves (or dedicate new roads as public roads).
+The new folio of the Register will be issued in the name of the corporation, not the council.

-S.34 Housing Act 2001 provided that the New South Wales Land and Housing Corporation could, by notification in the Government Gazette dedicate a lot in a registered deposited plan as public reserve and vest that reserve in council.
-An Application form 04RP (PDF 672 KB) was lodged to have the vesting recorded on the certificate of title.
+Section 34 Housing Act 2001 provides that the New South Wales Land and Housing Corporation can, by notification in the Government Gazette, dedicate a lot in a registered deposited plan as public reserve and vest that reserve in council.
+An Application to Record New Registered Proprietor form 04RP must be lodged to have the vesting recorded on the folio of the Register.

-Landcom was established as a State Owned Corporation under s.5 Landcom Corporation Act 2001 by vesting dated 1 January 2002.
+Landcom was established as a State owned corporation under section 5 Landcom Corporation Act 2001 by vesting dated 1 January 2002.
 Any plans lodged by Landcom from 1 January 2002 must comply with the normal requirements for plans in regard to fees, signatures, approvals and consents.

-Note There is no provision in the Landcom Corporation Act 2001 for parcels of land standing in the name of Landcom to be created public reserve.
+There is no provision in the Landcom Corporation Act 2001 for parcels of land standing in the name of Landcom to be created as a public reserve.

 Plans affecting Crown land

 A public reserve cannot be created as a lot in a new deposited plan affecting Crown Title land.
-A CL45-11 (PDF 407.2 KB) document to create a first title may stipulate that a new lot is to be created in the name of a local council but the parcel may only be created a public reserve upon a notification of vesting being published in the Government Gazette.
+A CL45-11 form to create a First Title may stipulate that a new lot is to be created in the name of a local council but the parcel may only be created as a public reserve upon a notification of vesting being published in the Government Gazette.

 Notification in the Government Gazette